Green-Software-Foundation/sci/Software_Carbon_Intensity/Software_Carbon_Intensity_Specification.md

 - The [Software Carbon Intensity](#reporting-the-sci-value) of the entity itself.
   - `CI` MUST be reported.
   - The `R` baseline used MUST be reported.
-  - If the `R` baseline used wa not selected from the [pre-set list](#preset-list-for-baselines) for baselines, then a reason for that choice MUST be provided.
+  - If the `R` baseline used was not selected from the [pre-set list](#preset-list-for-baselines) for baselines, then a reason for that choice MUST be provided.
 - Metadata for the SCI value being reported.
   - Product name MUST be reported.
   - Contact details, including a name and email, for a point of contact responsible for the report MUST be provided.